ZoranJeremic/f.Sentence/README.md

 This project is licensed under GNU General Public License v3.0.
 More details in license file.

 # Contributing to this project

+If you are interested in contributing to f.Sentence, please check Code of Conduct provided in this repo.